 - Have a high school diploma or a GED

-- Pass written and physical exams
+- Pass written exams and physical fitness tests

 - Some agencies require some college education or relevant work experience

 - Pass a background investigation

 These are minimum requirements—agencies may choose to have additional requirements beyond the minimum.
 For instance, to work in the Federal Bureau of Prisons, entry-level personnel must have at least a bachelor’s degree and three years of experience providing counseling or supervision.
 Specific requirements and on-the-job training vary from state to state and agency to agency, so check requirements early to see what you need to do to become a correctional officer.